 This development has also changed the requirements for crops.
 For industrial agriculture, the focus of breeding is on high yields, resistance to specific pests and diseases, as well as the greatest possible uniformity of the individuals of a variety and their harvest products.

 The traditional breeding of home-grown varieties has increasingly declined along with small-scale farming structures.
 From then on, specialized companies specifically bred crops that met the requirements of industrial agriculture.
 This gave rise to professionalized plant breeding.
 Plants with the desired characteristics were selected and selectively crossed.
 New varieties were created that were distributed nationwide.
-As a result, old, regional varieties fell into oblivion and disappeared from the fields.
-Some old varieties, and with them their valuable genetic material, have even disappeared completely (genetic erosion).
+As a result, heirloom, regional varieties fell into oblivion and disappeared from the fields.
+Some heirloom varieties, and with them their valuable genetic material, have even disappeared completely (genetic erosion).

 These structural changes led to a steady decline in biological diversity in the fields and thus in our landscapes.
 This was followed by infrastructural and political adaptations to industrialization in the agricultural sector, which rapidly accelerated this decline.
 The Seed Marketing Act of 1986 (see below) and the land consolidation of 1953 played a particularly important role here.